 Sports Accident Plan

-The Sports Accident Plan pays you cash benefits if you suffer a specified fracture or serious injury while playing amateur sports.
+Our Powerboat Accident Plan is a simple plan that pays you a cash lump sum if you suffer a specified fracture or serious injury while taking part.

 All the benefits from the Sports Accident Plan